Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ExtendedNagios.rst

 `Icinga <https://www.icinga.org/>`__ and `Nagios <http://www.nagios.org/>`__
 are computer system monitoring tools.
 Icinga is a fork of Nagios and is said to be backward compatible to Nagios.
-So we referring in the following examples to the Nagios API to be also compatible with Icinga.
+In the following example we are reffering to the Nagios API to be also compatible with Icinga.

-We extend the script introduced in the basic :ref:`Nagios/Icinga project <starter_kit_server_room_monitoring_nagios_or_icinga>` by the usage of the Motion Detector Bricklet and the Segment Display 4x7 Bricklet.
+We extend the script introduced in the basic :ref:`Nagios/Icinga project <starter_kit_server_room_monitoring_nagios_or_icinga>` by the Motion Detector Bricklet and the Segment Display 4x7 Bricklet.

 The small script, called *check_tf_temp_ext.py*, uses the following interface: